bfutrell70/my-fake-api/README.md

 - clone the project to your computer
 - from a terminal prompt (Command Prompt/PowerShell/bash/etc.) navigate to the repository folder
 - type in 'npm install' to restore Node packages used in the project
-- to start the project, type in 'npm start'
+- to start the project, type in 'npm start' - it will listen on port 8081.

 ## API Endpoints